Tulsa Air and Space Museum & Planetarium

 The Tulsa Air and Space Museum (TASM) is an aerospace museum in Tulsa, Oklahoma, United States.
 It is located in the northwest corner of the Tulsa International Airport property.
 It has 19000 sqft of historical exhibits, hands-on activities, and vintage aircraft.
 A full-dome planetarium was added in 2006.
 The museum also has educational facilities for school visits, summer camps, and Scout groups.

 History

-The Museum first opened its doors in May 1998 at a location inside a 1940s-era hanger on the Spartan School of Aeronautics campus.
-But by 2005, the museum had relocated to its current location in the Sherman and Ellie Smith Hanger One building, which offered additional room.
+The Museum first opened its doors in May 1998 at a location inside a 1940s-era hangar on the Spartan School of Aeronautics campus.
+But by 2005, the museum had relocated to its current location in the Sherman and Ellie Smith Hangar One building, which offered additional room.
 In 2006, the museum opened its planetarium.